Seoul: North Korea fires another missile toward sea - KESQ

 Seoul: North Korea fires another missile toward sea

-SEOUL, South Korea (AP) — South Korea says North Korea has launched a ballistic missile toward its eastern waters.
+SEOUL, South Korea (AP) — North Korea launched a ballistic missile Thursday toward its eastern waters, South Korea’s military said.

+The launch was the North’s sixth round of weapons firings in less than two weeks, which has prompted condemnation from the United States and other countries.

 South Korea’s Joint Chiefs of Staff said the launch was made Thursday morning but gave no further details like how far the weapon flew.